-The following table reflects the percentage of YBS producers' loans in the Northwest FCS loan portfolio as of December 31, 2021.
+The following table reflects the percentage of YBS producers' loans in the Northwest FCS loan portfolio as of December 31, 2022.
 Methods by which the Census demographics and the Northwest FCS' data are presented differ as the Census data is based on number of producers, while Northwest FCS' data is based on number of loans.
-Additionally, the FCA definition of a young farmer is an individual who is 35 years or younger, while the USDA uses an individual 34 years old or less; FCA beginning farmers have 10 years or less farming or ranching experience while the Census of Agriculture considers nine years or less farming or ranching experience.
-The USDA small producers' definition aligns closely with the FCA definition and overall the USDA study is the most useful tool to accurately measure association YBS goals and results.